Notes on the Geography of Uruguay: Colonia

-Lots of tourists stroll around, but early in the morning the scene is ready-made for gunslingers on a spaghetti western.
+Lots of tourists stroll around, but early in the morning the scene is ready-made for gunslingers in a spaghetti western.

 A Portuguese street, probably repaved at some point but still ignoring the cardinal rectitude of Spanish towns.
 The Portuguese part of Colonia is very small, hardly more than two hundred meters square.

-Is it Portuguese or Spanish?
+Is the street Portuguese or Spanish?
 If you're not sure, you haven't been paying attention.

 Free advice: don't wear high heels.